sameer-goel/AWS-Amplify-ML-Workshop/README.md

 `amplify delete`

-> Note: If it fails to cleanup, delete the cloudformation stack.
+> Note: If it fails to cleanup, delete the S3 bucket and also cloudformation stack.

 <hr />